Experimental limits below predictions

 Simply put, why do it?

 It takes multiple experiments to determine what is the actual source of CP violation you do see.
 For example, the neutron EDM is providing information about what is going on in the quark sector, telling us that the CP-violating theta term of QCD is zero; that EDM doesn’t help you with the lepton sector.

 Also you can induce an electric dipole moment of an atomic system by a CP-violating interaction that does not cause just an electron EDM.
 Such interactions can occur in the nucleus between the nucleons, or because of a novel electron-nucleon interaction, and you would need experiments on different atomic and molecular systems in which the possible interactions are of different sizes to figure out the physical origin of any electric dipole moment you see.
 So experiments on alkali atoms are, at the least, necessary to provide a reliable guide.

 Null experiments need confirmation

 It is a widely followed practice that important experimental results, positive or negative, be confirmed by another group, preferably at a different laboratory or facility, and preferably using a different experimental method.
-High Energy and Nuclear Physics have learned this after embarrassing false positive and some false negative experiments.
-For major experiments, complimentary detectors are built and operated by competing groups.
+High Energy and Nuclear Physics have both learned this after embarrassing false positive and some false negative experiments.
+For major experiments, complementary detectors are built and operated by competing groups.